Exact Hard Monotonic Attention for Character-Level Transduction: Experimental Details

 \section{Experimental Details}

-\subsection{Tasks.}
+\subsection{Tasks}

-We ask the authors of \newcite{wu2018hard} for the split data of grapheme-to-phoneme conversion (CMUDict \cite{CMUDict} and NetTalk \cite{Sejnowski1987ParallelNT}) and NEWS 2015 shared task on named-entity transliteration.
-In named-entity transliteration, we only run experiments on 11 language pairs.\footnote{Ar–En, En–Ba, En–Hi, En–Ja, En–Ka, En–Ko, En–Pe, En–Ta, En–Th, Jn–Jk and Th–En.}

-Grapheme-to-Phoneme Conversion is evaluated by word error rate (WER) and phoneme error rate (PER) \cite{DBLP:conf/interspeech/YaoZ15}, where PER is the edit distance divided by the length of the phonemes.
-Named-entity transliteration is evaluated by word accuracy (ACC) and mean F-score (MFS) \cite{Zhang2015WhitepaperON}.
-F-score is computed by
+We use \citeposs{wu2018hard} data splits of grapheme-to-phoneme conversion \cite[CMUDict;][]{CMUDict} and NetTalk \cite{Sejnowski1987ParallelNT} and NEWS 2015 shared task on named-entity transliteration.
+In named-entity transliteration, we only run experiments on 11 language pairs.\footnote{Ar–En, En–Ba, En–Hi, En–Ja, En–Ka, En–Ko, En–Pe, En–Ta, En–Th, Jn–Jk and Th–En.} Grapheme-to-phoneme conversion is evaluated by word error rate (WER) and phoneme error rate \cite[PER;][]{DBLP:conf/interspeech/YaoZ15}, where PER is the edit distance divided by the number of the phonemes.
+Named-entity transliteration is evaluated by word accuracy (ACC) and mean F-score \citep[MFS;][]{Zhang2015WhitepaperON}.
+F-score is computed by\looseness=-1

-where $r_i$ and $c_i$ is the i-th reference and prediction and $ED(c,r)$ is the edit distance between $c$ and $r$.
-Morphological inflection is evaluated by word accuracy (ACC) and average edit distance (MLD) \cite{cotterell-conll-sigmorphon2017}.
+where $r_i$ and $c_i$ is the $i^\text{th}$ reference and prediction and $\text{ED}(c_i, r_i)$ is the edit distance between $c_i$ and $r_i$.
+Morphological inflection is evaluated by word accuracy (ACC) and average edit distance (MLD) \cite{cotterell-conll-sigmorphon2017}.\looseness=-1

-\subsection{Parameterization.}
+\subsection{Parameterization}

-For completeness, we also include the parameterization of soft attention.
+For completeness, we also include the parameterization of transducer with soft attention:

-The dimension of character and tag embedding are 200 and 40, respectively.
+The dimensions of the character and tag embedding are 200 and 40, respectively.
 The encoder and decoder LSTM both have 400 hidden dimensions ($d_h$).
 We also have a 2 layer encoder LSTM.
 We have 0.4 dropout in embedding and encoder LSTM.
 The $w$ in 1$^\text{st}$-order hard monotonic attention model is 4.

-\subsection{Optimization.}
+\subsection{Optimization}

 The model is trained with Adam \citep{kingma2014adam} and the learning rate is 0.001.
 We halve the learning rate whenever the development log-likelihood increase and we stop early when the learning rate reaches 0.00001.
 We apply gradient clipping with maximum gradient norm 5.
 The models are selected by development evaluation metric and decoded greedily since no improvements are observed when using beam search \citep{wu2018hard}.